schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 | Copying/distribution | +                        | +                             | +                           | Often    | -                    | -            |
 | Modification         | +                        | +                             | +                           | -        | -                    | -            |
 | Re-licensing         | +                        | +                             | -                           | -        | -                    | -            |
 ```

-On their website, the Open Source Initiative lists more than 100 different software licenses {cite}`OpenSourceInitiative`.
+The Open Source Initiative lists more than 100 approved licenses {cite}`OpenSourceInitiative`.
-The following section discusses some of the most significant licenses.
+The following highlights several widely used examples.

-The *GNU General Public License (GPL)* is the most popular open-source license.
+The *GNU General Public License (GPL)* is one of the most widely used open-source licenses.
-It guarantees end-users the freedom to run, study, share, and modify the software.
+It guarantees the rights to use, study, modify, and redistribute software and enforces these freedoms through its copyleft provision, requiring derivative works to be licensed under the same terms.
-Its primary objective is to keep software free, making it a copyleft license.
-Any derivative work created must be published under the same license.
-This license, specifically *GPLv3* is also used for the release of CADET-Process in the hope that other researchers may find it useful for their work.
+CADET-Process is released under GPLv3 to ensure that improvements remain openly accessible.

-The *MIT* license is an example of a more lenient license with very few restrictions.
+The *MIT license* represents a permissive alternative with minimal restrictions.
-It requires copyright to be reserved, limits liability, and allows re-licensing under any other license, including proprietary licenses.
+It allows redistribution and re-licensing, including incorporation into proprietary software, while requiring attribution and limiting liability.

-The *Creative Commons license (CC)* is frequently used to distribute copyrighted work.
+The *Creative Commons (CC)* licenses are commonly used for non-software content such as text, figures, and multimedia.
-It isn't restricted to any particular type of work and can be used for any creative work, such as texts, music, or videos.
-Its modular approach allows for different conditions to be combined.
-For instance, the *CC-BY-SA* license necessitates that the original creator be credited, and any changes be distributed under the same terms.
+They offer a modular framework in which conditions such as attribution and share-alike requirements can be combined.
-Because some of the conditions are incompatible with other licenses, CC is usually not used for software but can be used for documentation, supplementary material, or scientific publications (such as this one).
+Due to compatibility issues and their focus on creative works, CC licenses are generally not recommended for software but are widely used for documentation and scientific publications (such as this one).

 ## Benefits of open-source software

-There are multiple benefits of releasing software under an open-source license.
-Firstly, by making software freely available, the general public can benefit from the development work that has already been done.
-Secondly, opening up development to the public can encourage the adoption of standards, leading to increased outside contributions to the project and its ecosystem.
+Laurent identifies three primary benefits of open-source distribution: innovation, reliability, and longevity {cite}`Laurent2004`.
+Open development fosters innovation by enabling contributions from a diverse community.
+It improves reliability, as broader scrutiny increases the likelihood of identifying and resolving defects.
+It also supports longevity, since projects can be maintained and extended beyond their original developers.

+Open-source development further promotes community engagement.
+Users can report issues and propose improvements through public platforms (see {numref}`version_control`), and exchange workflows and best practices via the CADET community forum (https://forum.cadet-web.de), which is complemented by an annual workshop and monthly office hours.

-Moreover, there is a growing movement advocating for publicly funded software to be made publicly accessible to everyone {cite}`unesco_open_science, Schiltz2007`.
+There is also a growing movement advocating that publicly funded research software should be openly accessible {cite}`unesco_open_science, Schiltz2007`.
-Therefore, releasing software under an open-source license can be a great way to promote collaboration and innovation.

-In his book "Understanding Open Source and Free Software Licensing", author Andrew Laurent identifies three primary benefits of open distribution and modification of software {cite}`Laurent2004`.
-*Innovation*, as more programmers introduce new ideas to improve a program; *reliability*, as more perspectives lead to the discovery and resolution of more bugs, resulting in better quality code; and *longevity*, as other programmers can continue a project even if the original developer(s) stop contributing.

-Another critical aspect, particularly relevant to this work, is the reproducibility of scientific research.
-Results cannot be verified by others without access to both the raw data and the libraries and tools required to analyze the data.
+Open availability is a prerequisite for reproducibility, as scientific results cannot be independently verified without access to the underlying tools and data.
-And without validation, it's difficult to build further on such results reliably.

-The choice of an open-source license for CADET-Process is therefore also a commitment to reproducibility: by making the framework freely available, results obtained with it can be independently verified and built upon by others.
+Releasing CADET-Process as open-source software therefore reflects a commitment to transparency and reproducibility.
+The following chapter extends this perspective to research data management.